 What do you perceive the value of your work to be?
 Will the client see that value as well?

-Getting these two to match up is an important factor in effective pricing.
+Getting these two to match up is an important factor in effective food photography pricing.

 ACTION: